Posts

 Image

 Published by Random House Audio in 2011.
 Read by Dick Hill.
 Duration: 14 hours, 5 minutes.
 Unabridged Any fan of the Jack Reacher series knows that they are not written in chronological order.
-This one is set in Reacher's later years in the Army.
+T he Affair is set in Reacher's later years in the Army.
 He is a major and, as fans know, he is part of the military police.
 Chronologically, it is set directly before the events of The Killing Floor , the first Jack Reacher book that was published.
 Jack Reacher has been sent to Mississippi as part of a two man team to investigate a murder of a young woman that took place outside of a military base.
 It is presumed that the murderer was a soldier on base, maybe even the captain of a team of Rangers that have been shuttling in and out of Kosovo on secret missions as part of the Balkan civil war that followed the collapse of Yugoslavia.
 That is a problem because this captain is very connected politically.
-His father is a U.S. Senator that is on the committe that helps set the military budget.
-Th
+His father is a U.S. Senator that is on the committee that helps set the military budget...

 WHY THE NORTH WON THE CIVIL WAR edited by David Donald